spikelynch/tchtml/README.md

 ## Usage

-    > uv run  src/tchtml/tchtml.py tests/crates/languageFamily <-- will make a preview file in the l`anguageFamily` dir

-How to call from your code:

-    > uv run  src/tchtml/tchtml.py tests/crates/languageFamily <-- will make a preview file in the l`anguageFamily` dir
+    > uv run  src/tchtml/tchtml.py tests/crates/languageFamily <-- will make a preview file in the `languageFamily` dir

-How to call from your code:
+### How to call from your code:
 ```python
 from tinycrate.tinycrate import TinyCrate
 import src.tchtml.tchtml as tchtml